surniaulula/wpsso/readme.txt

 	* Added a call to `getimagesize()` when saving options to retrieve image dimensions from URLs (default image URL, schema logo URL, etc.).

 == Upgrade Notice ==

+= 3.21.2 =

+2016/01/09 - Removed the Jetpack Photon integration module -- the latest version of Photon can return correct image dimensions.
+Fixed author Schema meta tags by adding only to Article, Blog, Review, WebPage, and WebSite item types.

 = 3.21.1 =